Concrete MPa Grades Australia: 20 MPa, 25 MPa, 32 MPa, 40 MPa

 20 MPa (N20) is the entry-level structural grade and the cheapest option at $320–340/m³ in Sydney.
 It's suitable for garden paths, concrete blinding under footings, and light-duty areas that won't carry vehicle loads.

 Don't use 20 MPa where vehicles will drive.
 The lower compressive strength makes it prone to surface spalling and cracking under repeated car or ute loads.
 The saving over 25 MPa usually is not worth it for a driveway that needs to last 20+ years.
+See the full N20 concrete guide for suitable jobs, price, and ordering.

 25 MPa (N25): Driveways, Residential Slabs, Garage Floors